If you’re approved for financing to purchase a vehicle, then you’ll probably encounter the term “lien.”

 The lienholder can also insist the asset is protected, so the borrower is usually required to get full insurance coverage – both collision and comprehensive insurance.

-In most cases, auto lenders will file for a lien with the state department of motor vehicles and will be recorded as lienholder on the vehicle title.
+In most cases, auto lenders will file for a lien with the state agency or department for motor vehicles and will be recorded as the lienholder on the vehicle title.

 When the financing is paid off, the lien is released.
-This process varies by state but, generally, the lienholder sends a release document to the state DMV, where the title is updated and sent to you.
-You may receive a copy of the lien release document from the lender, too.
-You now own the vehicle free and clear.
+This process varies by state but, generally, the lender will sign the title and send it directly to you.
+The next step is for you to contact your state’s vehicle agency to have the lien removed from the vehicle record.

 How to handle a lien when buying a car

-Here are four ways to check for a lien on a car:
+Here are some ways to check for a lien on a car:

 - View the vehicle title for details of any past and current liens.
-The information on titles will vary from state to state.
+Information on titles varies from state to state.

 - Ask the seller for a copy of the lien release document.

-- Use state DMV resources.
+- Use your state vehicle agency resources.
 There may be an online service available enabling you to run a vehicle check with the vehicle identification number (VIN) from the model you’re interested in.
-Alternatively, you could visit a DMV office.
+Alternatively, you could visit the vehicle agency office.

 - Get a vehicle history check with an online provider such as CarFax or AutoCheck.
 Besides revealing any open liens, these reports provide details like whether the car was involved in an accident.
 There’s normally a charge for such services.